whw006/BENG-183-Project/ChIP-Seq-Lecture.md

    ![](./img5.JPG)

    This is a figure shows the comparison of multiple ChIP-seq data tracks using the UCSC genome browser [5].
-You can see the differences in the transcription factor binding sights quite easily by comparing the peaks accross each data track.
+You can see the differences in the transcription factor binding sights quite easily by comparing the peaks across each data track.

 ### 4. Interpreting Data
    - Identify potential binding motif of transcription factor